pedrofuentes/bitbar-plugins/pagerDutyIncidents/README.md

 #PagerDuty Incidents
 Shows all the active incidents grouped by Service.
+If you click on a service, incident or user it will take you to the corresponding PagerDuty page.
+If you hit the alt key while you are on the plugin you will get some extra information.

 ![PagerDuty Incidents Screenshot](https://github.com/PedroFuentes/bitbar-plugins/blob/master/images/PagerDutyIncidents_Screenshot.png)